What is Exchange?

-- “You received a previous warning that your mailbox exceeded the 2 GB quota.
+- Prohibition of Send and Receive: 2355 MB is the threshold.
+“You received a previous warning that your mailbox exceeded the 2 GB quota.
 Since you did not take any action to reduce your mailbox, your mailbox can no longer send or receive messages.
 Please reduce your mailbox size immediately.
 Delete any items you do not need from your mailbox and empty your Deleted Items folder.
 If you need assistance, please contact 962-HELP.”
 “Bounce” message that a sender receives when a target recipient is over quota to the point where receiving messages is prohibited (5.2.2: DSN mailbox full): “The recipient’s mailbox is full and cannot accept messages now.
 Microsoft Exchange will not try to redeliver this message for you.
 Please try resending this message later, or contact the recipient by another method.”

 Do I still use Webmail?

 If I have questions or problems, what do I do?

 What happens when an account is not included as part of the migration?

 This clarifies what happens when an account (either a user or a resource) is not included in the migration.

 There are many reasons why this can happen, such as, the account is incorrectly mapped, the account is disabled, or the account is not provisioned.
 Regardless of why the account was excluded, that account will not have any data (calendar items, tasks, and contacts, if available.)
 If that user existed in isolation, the impact would be limited to that user.
 But the value of calendaring is in the connection among people, i.e. it has a ‘state’ for each guest.
 This differs from email, which is stateless.
 After we define a few terms, I’ll discuss the implications.

-Appointment – An item that appears on a user’s calendar; It could be a one-time event, or a recurring event.
+Appointment – An item that appears on a user’s calendar.
+It could be a one-time event, or a recurring event.
 Regardless, the only person associated with this event is the account owner.
 Like email, it is effectively stateless because only this user owns it.

 Meeting – Is an appointment that has guests (also called attendees).
 Said another way, an appointment becomes a meeting when it has an organizer with a valid Exchange mailbox account, and one or more guests with a valid Exchange mailbox account.
 Without guests, meetings are appointments.
 Further, each guest has a state.

-State: Exchange tracks the responses for each of those guests.
+State – Exchange tracks the responses for each of those guests.
 This response tracking is called state.

 Archived Meeting – A Sumatra concept; this is a live meeting that has completed and has been converted to an appointment by removing all of the attendees and locations from the meeting.
 To maintain calendar fidelity, a copy of the appointment is placed in each user’s calendar.
 However, if the meeting organizer decides to change (or cancel) meeting, no attendee will receive those changes or cancellation notices (because all attendees have been removed from the calendar item).
 (Of course, since the meeting has completed you should not be modifying the meeting anyway!)

-Validated Accounts – the user (or room) account is enabled in Active Directory, it has a mailbox (and is mail-enabled), and has calendar, task, and contact folders, and the service account that has been granted permissions to operate the Sumatra tool can “see” the mailbox.
+Validated Accounts – The user (or room) account is enabled in Active Directory, it has a mailbox (and is mail-enabled), and has calendar, task, and contact folders, and the service account that has been granted permissions to operate the Sumatra tool can “see” the mailbox.